Watson School instructional and research space includes the Engineering Building at

 (EDD) – Watson’s freshman engineering program.
 EDD faculty and staff offices and freshman

-labs occupy approximately 3,700 sq. ft. of this area.
-The Senior Project Labs account
+labs occupy approximately 3,700 square feet of this area.
+The Senior Project Labs

-for nearly 2,500 sq. ft. and are used primarily for the senior capstone experience
+account for nearly 2,500 square feet and are used primarily for the senior capstone

-in the Departments of Mechanical Engineering and Electrical and Computer Engineering.
+experience in the departments of Mechanical Engineering and Electrical and Computer

 For many Watson School students, Library Ground North covers the continuum of their